loadmill/loadmill-docs/README.md

 3. Transform the recorded session into an advanced test scenario.
 4. Run the advanced load test and analyze the results.

-We are going to be testing a [Ghost](https://ghost.org/developers/) publishing service hosted on Heroku that you can actually download/fork and play with yourself if you so desire.
+We are going to be testing a [Ghost](https://ghost.org/developers/) publishing service hosted on Heroku that you can actually download/fork and play with yourself if you like.

 Everything described here is demonstrated in the video above so be sure to check it out.